-She is the recipient of the ASCAP/CBDNA Frederick Fennell Prize, ASCAP Morton Gould Young Composer Award, Ithaca College Walter Beeler Memorial Composition Prize, and the United States Air Force Gabriel Award.
-Three wind band works, Cathedrals, Crossing Parallels, and Reminiscence, are published by Boosey & Hawkes.
+She is the recipient of the ASCAP/CBDNA Frederick Fennell Prize, ASCAP Morton Gould Young Composer Award, Ithaca College Walter Beeler Memorial Composition Prize, and the United States Air Force Colonel Arnald D. Gabriel Award.
+Three wind ensemble works, Cathedrals, Crossing Parallels, and Reminiscence, are published by Boosey & Hawkes.

 DMA, New England Conservatory.
 MM, Yale School of Music.
 BM, New England Conservatory.
 Studies with Michael Gandolfi, Aaron Jay Kernis, and David Lang.